Max ERNST exhibits the titles of his latest works at Gala Éluard. 1927.

 _______________________________________________________

-“My little girl, must I sadden you with the stories of new excursions and beautiful weather as we have not had a single day together.
-The day before yesterday, for example, I was on Mont-Joue [sic] (at about 2,000) and saw a blue sky so black that we could discern – in broad daylight – a few stars.
+"My little girl, I must sadden you with stories of new excursions and beautiful weather such as we have not had a single day together.
+The day before yesterday, for example, I was on Mont-Joue [sic] (at about 2,000) and saw a blue sky so black that one could discern – in broad daylight – a few stars.
 So I had a frightening vision.
-There appear horses [sic] and an enormous nose, all surrounded by a large fiery red ribbon.
-It was the “summer” animal that had come there to take revenge on me.
+There appeared horses [sic] and an enormous nose, all surrounded by a wide red ribbon of fire.
+It was the animal "the beautiful season" which had come there to take revenge on me.
 I fled, desperately [sic] .
-I also had to return to the Col d'Arbois where - naturally -, according to their noble custom, the friends were […] Without Auguste and his little pot, because this one still suffers from the consequences of his vanity which had pushed him to make a superb failed jump on skis in front of all the ladies on the slope.
-He really screwed up.
+I also had to return to the Col d'Arbois where – naturally – according to their noble custom, the friends were […] Without Auguste and his little pot, because he is still suffering from the consequences of his vanity which had pushed him to make a superb failed jump on skis in front of all the ladies on the slope.
+He really fell flat on his face.

-Yes, the “companions” are gone [sic] ; Paul must have seen Baron at Cyrano.
-Yes, the tables still “work”.
-I destroyed three of the ones you know and I have twelve very good ones.
+Yes, the "companions" have left [sic] ; Paul must have seen Baron at the Cyrano.
+Yes, the paintings still "work".
+I destroyed three of those you know and I have twelve very good ones.
 The subjects are always very simple and very precise.
-“2 young girls in beautiful poses and young man-double”, “man walking on the water, holding a young girl in his hand and jostling another”, “the surprising shadow”, “joyful return from fishing », “what is happening at the seaside”, “the wedding”, “vision that I had at the top of Mont-Joly”, etc. etc .
+"2 young girls in beautiful poses and young man-double", "man walking on water, holding a young girl in his hand and jostling another", "the surprising shadow", "happy return from fishing", "what is happening at the seaside", "the wedding", "vision I had at the top of Mont-Joly", etc. etc.

 I didn't know that Paul was also accused by Desnos.
 What's he got going on with Paul?

-I'm going to start writing my half-sleep visions this evening.
-I would also like us to reproduce in this monster issue of the RS [The Surrealist Revolution] “the chaste Joseph”, you know, this collage that I reported recently .
-It must be on the table in my workshop.
-Finally, I will come back next week.
-I'm waiting for money from Van Leer [gallery owner Leonard Van Leer] so I can pay and leave (as you don't want to come back here, it seems).
+I'm going to start writing down my half-asleep visions this evening.
+I'd also like to see "Chaste Joseph" [La Révolution surréaliste] .
+It must be on the table in my studio.
+Anyway, I'll be back next week.
+I'm waiting for the money from Van Leer [the gallery owner Leonard Van Leer] so I can pay and leave (as you don't want to come back here, apparently).

 Yes, my little girl, I love you very much and I was terribly happy to find your letter last night.
 AT your M.”